With sweater weather just around the corner, it’s time to cuddle up, get cozy, and make the most of the calm before the storm of pre-holiday madness.

 Cwtch (don’t worry, we’ve got you – it’s pronounced “kutch”) is like hygge, but specifically for the home.
 Specifically, cwtch comes from the Welsh word for “cubbyhole,” referring to a small, cozy nook made specifically for cuddling in.
 It also means something like “giant, double hug” – so practitioners of this form of self-care are essentially crafting home spaces (think canopy beds piled in thick quilts) that embrace you like a hug.

 Get back to nature to live your best friluftsliv.
-Take to the trails with Wild Woman ($37.65/mo.), an inspiring bundle of fitness gear, trail snacks, natural body products, and more.
-Or, gather up your friends for a camping weekend with the quarterly Out of the Box Camping ($55/qtr.), a subscription for campers and glampers that supplies you with all you need to get out and get your blood moving.
+Take to the trails with Wild Woman, an inspiring bundle of fitness gear, trail snacks, natural body products, and more.
+Or, gather up your friends for a camping weekend with the monthly or quarterly Camp Life Crate, a subscription for campers and glampers that supplies you with all you need to get out and get your blood moving.

 Let’s hop on down to Sweden and zero in on a concept the Swedes are insisting isn’t the new hygge.
 This simplicity-based lifestyle is called lagom, and it translates to something like, “Not too much, not too little – just right.”
 To live your life with the lagom mindset is to take things in moderation (yes, including moderation) – you shouldn’t crowd your home and mind, but you also don’t need to go full monk.
 It’s simple, clean, with an emphasis on upcycling and recycling.
 It’s anti-clutter.
 It’s just right.